ldebruijn/graphql-protect/docs/persisted_operations.md

 ## Configuration

-You can configure `go-graphql-armor` to enable Persisted Operations.
+You can configure `graphql-protect` to enable Persisted Operations.

 ```yaml
 # ...